Build log: Digi stilts

 I mounted the smaller 2020 side profiles on the outside which makes the point of contact with the ground much wider and more stable.
 They were also drilled and then tapped.

 Once the base was put together I figured out the joints for the shin support.
-This basically acts as a backup achilles heel.

 The photo shows the old setup, where I bent the braces around the profile and then bolted them down, but these aren’t strong enough to support the shin without bending.